 While the double entendre of ‘spirit’ and using a wine bottle probably isn’t a coincidence, spirits have been in bottles throughout stories for thousands of years.

 More recently, roadside attraction-style collections of bottle trees have kept the lore alive all over the country.

 There is no shortage of bottle trees in New York, but I suspect the purpose of the majority of them is an artistic way of honoring our winemaking heritage with some fun lawn art.
 Here’s 15 from around Upstate that I’ve found particularly intriguing.

 1. I have to admit, I haven’t the slightest clue where I found this simple collection of blue bottles on a metal frame.
 For some reason, I want to believe it was in the Town of Webster.

-2. Found on Route 104 right around Gainesville, this clear soda (or is it “pop”??) bottle collection is on a metal frame with a decorative design at the top.
+2. This was found on Route 104 right around Gainesville.
+This clear soda (or is it “pop”??) bottle collection is on a metal frame with a decorative design at the top.

 3. The same yard as #2, but they went all blue on this one!